 The project is located in the El Camino Real Precise Plan in the Medium-Intensity Corridor sub-area, which allows a base floor area ratio (FAR) of 1.35 and maximum height of 45' or three stories.
-This zoning designation allows a Tier 1 bonus up to 1.85 FAR and height up to 55' or four stories, if the project includes public benefits.
-The proposed Tier 1 project has a FAR or 1.80, height of four stories, and a community benefit contribution of \$443,512, which is further discussed later in this report.
+This zoning designation allows a Tier 1 bonus up to 1.85 FAR, height up to 55' or four stories, if the project includes public benefits.
+The proposed Tier 1 project has a FAR of 1.80, height of four stories, and a community benefit contribution of \$637,898, which is discussed later in this report.
 Additionally, hotel use is a provisionally permitted use in this zoning district.